Are you struggling to generate leads for your business? I’m about to show you a way to do that easily, using high-quality content.

 a).
 Study online publications: Online publications, such as magazines and newspapers are great resources for hacking powerful headlines.
 They have the world’s most renowned direct response copywriters who test and perfect attention-grabbing headlines.

 So, where can you find online publications in order to extract headline ideas?
+Go where other media marketing budgets have used millions to define what works.

 Go to Magazines.com.
 In the search box, type in the keyword (e.g., marketing) for your headline.
 Then, hit the “search” icon.